christhekeele/mnemonix/README.md

 It encodes the behaviour, lifecycle, and feature set of a key-value store behind a common `GenServer` interface, normalizes different store APIs to conform to that interface, and exposes access to them through a `Map` inspired API.

-Learn more about creating a `Mnemonix.Store` and manipulating it with the `Mnemonix` API by [reading their documentation](https://hexdocs.pm/mnemonix/index.html).
+Learn more about creating a `Mnemonix.Store` and manipulating it with the `Mnemonix` API in the [documentation](https://hexdocs.pm/mnemonix/index.html).

 ##### Pronunciation: *`noo-MAHN-icks`*